mabramo/protonmail-alias-filters-sieve/README.md

 ProtonMail supports [sieve filters](https://proton.me/support/sieve-advanced-custom-filters)

-With sieve filters, we can provide a list of email aliases and map them to a folder name.
-The filter will automatically move emails sent to the alias address to the mapped folder.
+With sieve filters, we can provide a list of email aliases and map them to a folder name that is based on the ProtonPass vault name.
+The filter will automatically move emails sent to the alias address to a folder with the same name as the vault the alias address is stored in.
 See `examples/example-output.out`

 You could update the sieve file totally by hand every time you create or destroy an alias.